Wives of Henry VIII

-In common parlance, the wives of Henry VIII were the six queens consort of King Henry VIII of England between 1509 and his death in 1547.
-In legal terms (de jure), Henry had only three wives and no divorces during his life, instead three of his marriages were annulled by the Church of England.
-Annulments declare that a true marriage never took place, unlike a divorce, in which a married couple end their union.
-Henry VIII was granted annulment by the church in England, instead of annulment by the Pope, as he desired, for his marriage with Catherine of Aragon, his first wife, substantially leading to the English Reformation.
-This legal action was later revoked during their daughter Mary I's reign.
-Along with his six wives, Henry took several mistresses.
+King Henry VIII of England had six wives between 1509 and his death in 1547.
+In legal terms (de jure), Henry had only three wives and no divorces during his life.
+Instead, three of his marriages were annulled by the Church of England, declaring that a true marriage never took place (unlike a divorce, in which a married couple end their union).
+Henry VIII was granted an annulment by the church in England, instead of one by the Pope, as he desired, for his marriage to Catherine of Aragon, his first wife, substantially leading to the English Reformation.
+This legal action was later revoked during the reign of their daughter Mary I. Along with his six wives, Henry took several mistresses.

 Overview

-Jane Seymour, Henry's third wife, is fancifully portrayed here (by an unknown artist) with Henry and the young Prince Edward, c.
-1545 – eight years after Jane had died.

-The six women who were married to Henry VIII, in chronological order by their marriages:
+The six women who were married to Henry VIII, in chronological order of their marriages, were: